 There are some items that you should not keep in your personnel files, either for reasons relating to potential lawsuits, or because of state or federal laws.
 Here are some items that you should be careful with:

-- Employee Medical Records -- You should not keep any employee medical records in personnel files.
-If you employ someone that has a disability, you are required by the Americans with Disabilities Act (ADA) to keep that employee's medical records in a separate file and limit the access to that file.
+- Employee Medical Records -- If you employ someone that has a disability, you are required by the Americans with Disabilities Act (ADA) to keep that employee's medical records in a separate file and limit the access to that file.
 Even if you plan on keeping medical records for employees without disabilities, you may not be allowed to keep their medical records in their personnel files.

-Instead of keeping the I-9 Forms in separate personnel files, you should keep all of these forms within a separate folder for the USCIS.
+- I-9 Forms -- You will get Form I-9s from the United States Citizen and Immigration Services (USCIS).
+These forms are used for all employees to verify that you have checked their eligibility to be employed within the United States.
+Instead, you should keep all of these forms within a separate folder for the USCIS.
 The government maintains the right to inspect these forms.
 If the government does come to inspect the Form I-9s, you do not want the government seeing the other documents contained within your personnel files.
-This would not only jeopardize the privacy of your employees, but it could also open your company up to further investigation on other grounds.

 - Unneeded Records -- Although there is not much that stops you from keeping other documents within your personnel files, you should try to keep a limit on what gets put in them.
 You should always keep in mind that, depending on your state, your employees may have the right to inspect their own personnel file.